vbookshelf/One-Minute-Gospel/README.md

-# The Christian Faith Explained Simply and Quickly
+# The Good News in One Minute

 YouTube Video<br>
 The Christian Faith Explained Simply and Quickly<br>